uswds/uswds-site/_drafts/fractal-federalist.md

 In a nutshell, [Federalist] is [GitHub Pages] for government: a platform that automatically builds and publishes static sites whenever we push commits to our [GitHub repository].
-Unlike GitHub Pages, though, Federalist isn't limited to static files and [Jekyll]: We can use the same [Node.js] tools that we use to develop the Standards to publish our Fractal component library on Federalist.
+Unlike GitHub Pages, though, Federalist isn't limited to publishing just static files and [Jekyll] sites: We can use the same [Node.js] tools that we use to develop the Standards to publish our Fractal component library as a static site on Federalist.

-One of Federalist's most important features is its ability to publish public "branch previews": Whenever we push commits to a branch on GitHub, Federalist builds a new version of the site and publishes it at a predictable URL.
+One of Federalist's other killer features is its ability to publish public "branch previews": Whenever we push commits to a branch on GitHub, Federalist builds a new version of the site and publishes it at a predictable URL.
 For instance, you can see the current state of our [`develop` branch preview]({{